NathanUTD2140/OperatingSystemConceptsProject1/devlog.md

 ### Updates for this session
 ### 9:28pm, October 18th, 2025
 Added encryption, there were good examples online, so this part was relatively straightforward.
 I find it interesting to use ascii math.

+### 9:40pm, October 18th, 2025
+Added decryption, this was relatively simple, as it is very similar to encryption.